rhelsing/accord_documentation/implementations-and-employer-setup.md

     [ ] make sure there aren't other ale's
-    [ ] do they need waivers? if so, send follow up email confirming [ ] data, how they will get it to us, and by when
+    [ ] do they need waivers? if so, send follow up email confirming [ ] data, how they will get it to us, and by when [ ] gather info on current payroll system and ben admin system
 3. Move to completed when all are done
 ```